engin100/950/labs/lab-7-prelab.md

 ### PCB General View and Sizing

-- Pressing option + 3 will show the 3D viewer of the board
+- In the PCB editor, use **View -> 3D Viewer** to see your board in 3D
     - Good to see your board in 3D and see components/traces on the top/bottom
-    - Rotating in 3D viewer using your Left Mouse Button
+    - Rotate in the 3D viewer using your left mouse button
 - Use the tool shown here to view and select different layers
 - <img width="262" height="173" alt="image" src="https://github.com/user-attachments/assets/5c0098a8-7e3f-4db0-b0b6-25ed41e1a063" />